farm-fe/farm/README.md

 4. Build packages(open a new terminal): `cd packages/cli && npm start`
 5. Work with examples(open a new terminal): `cd examples/react && npm start`, report an issue if the example do not start normally.
 6. If you changed Rust code, run `npm run build:rs` under `packages/core` again to get the newest binary.

+## Author

+brightwu（吴明亮）, worked at Bytedance and Tencent, major in frontend architecture.